conmurphy/hands-on-lab-terraform/README.md

 **In our example, ACI is able to determine that the object exists and can update the existing configuration**

 You'll also note that you should now have a new `terraform.tfstate` file alongside your `terraform.tfstate_hidden` file.
-This is because terraform did not find a file with the name, `terraform.tfstate`, and creatd a new one for you.
+This is because terraform did not find a file with the name, `terraform.tfstate`, and created a new one for you.

 ### What happens if delete the Terraform ACI config?
 - Rename the ACI configuration file so Terraform can't find it